 The University of Montana-Missoula participates in the National Student Exchange (NSE) program with 190 other state colleges and universities.
 This program offers students the opportunity to become better acquainted with different social and educational patterns in other areas of the United States.
 NSE encourages students to experience new life and learning styles, appreciate differing cultural perspectives, learn more about themselves and others and broaden their educational backgrounds through specialized courses or unique programs which may not be available on the home campus.
 Qualified students may participate in the exchange program for up to one academic year.
-For more information, contact the Coordinator of the National Student Exchange Program, Enrollment Services-Admissions, Lommasson Center 101, The University of Montana-Missoula, Missoula, MT 59812 or phone (406) 243-6266.
+For more information, contact the Coordinator of the National Student Exchange Program, The Office of Admissions, Gilkey Welcome Center, The University of Montana-Missoula, Missoula, MT 59812 or phone (406) 243-6266.
 Find more information on the National Student Exchange website.

 Special Admission Committee

 A special admission committee reviews applications from students who do not meet the regular admission standards.